litienyi/skim/README.md

 6. View the analysis results with relevance scores
 7. Add or remove custom sentences as needed

+### Folder Import Feature

+The application now supports importing multiple PDF files from external folders:

+1. Click the "Import from folder" button in the header
+2. Enter the full path to your PDF folder
+3. Click "Scan Folder" to find all PDF files
+4. Select the files you want to import
+5. Click "Import Selected Files" to add them to your library

+For detailed instructions, see [README_FOLDER_IMPORT.md](README_FOLDER_IMPORT.md).

 ## API Endpoints

 - POST /api/upload: Upload and process PDF